witold-gawlowski/octet/README.md

 Hopefully I will find some time to add some of those for my portfolio.

 The commit, that I would like to be marked upon is [here](https://github.com/witold-gawlowski/octet/tree/e4f9d0dff4dcd4b0e8cb072813f0d4e0aed31ad5).
-The tip of the branch, althought is not working, includes a lot of work: refactored, object oriented code among other things.
+The tip of the branch is not working, though it includes a lot of work: refactored, object oriented code among other things.
 The thing that is not working is physics.